dmcwee/dmcwee.github.io/labs/mde/index.md

 ### Domain Join Machines

-1. In the Azure Portal go to the Resource Group where the lab was created and find the Virutal Network Resource and click on it.
-It should be named `[resource group name]-vnet`
-1. In the left navigation click on **DNS servers**
-    1. On the DNS Servers page select the **Custom** radio button
-    1. Add `10.0.2.5`, the DC Server's IP Address, as a DNS Server
-    1. Click **Save**
+``In August and update to the network template automatically sets Custom DNS value that include the Domain Controller for this lab.
+However, a reboot of the DC is still necessary for all the domain services, DNS, etc. to start up in a proper state.``

-    1. Reboot all VMs in the resource group
+1. Reboot the Domain Controller and then all VMs in the resource group.
 1. RDP to each of the Windows boxes and join them to the domain

 ## Deployment Details